rage/cyber-security-base-19/data/module-1/part-1/8-history.md

 payment in a difficult-to-trace digital currency such as bitcoin.

-Early PC viruses were based on executing code, meaning that they were attached to an executable file.
+Early PC viruses were based on executing code, meaning that they were attached to an executable file or a boot sector.
 The first _macro virus_ Concept was discovered in 1995, infecting Microsoft Word documents.
 The concept of macro virus was made possible due to the significant scripting abilities in Microsoft office programs.
 This led to a significant rise of macro viruses as now viruses could spread through